nalbarr/portfolio/docs/projects.md

-These are projects highlight what I am passionate about, how I approach learning and examples of what I cover mentoring for programs such as *HYBRID Labs*.
-Some of them are aligned with industry problems I have been recently focused on.
-Many of them I also use for mentoring.
+These are projects that I am most passionate and proud of.

-## Patient engagement
+## Patient engagement for Seniors
-This is simplified example and reference architecture called *SNOBIRD*.
-It relates to Patient Engagement for Seniors and their caregivers.
-I use it for mentoring and onboarding HYBRID Labs cohorts as an entry point into learning Digital Health concepts and full-stack development.

-- Concepts:  Patient engagement
-- Notes: *Graphs*, Knowledge Graphs, Graphs + AI, ML
-- [link]
+This is reference architecture called SNOBIRD.
+I used for mentoring and teaching as part of HYBRID Labs.
+It started out simple but then evolved to be very effective narrative, story and supporting technologies to educate what is possible in Digital Health.

+Concepts:  Graph Thinking, Graphs, Knowledge Graphs

-## COVID-19 Cases and Deaths Visualization
+## COVID-19 Cases and Deaths visualization
-This notebook shows COVID-19 data as pulled from New York Times.
-It started off an experiment but later turned out to be a great teaching tool show my own family how COVID-19 was impacting us at national and state level.
+This notebook shows COVID-19 cases and deaths data as pulled from New York Times.
+It started off an experiment but later turned how as an effective teaching tool during COVID-19 to show my own family how COVID-19 was impacting us at national and state level.

-- Concepts:  COVID-19 cases and deaths, Epidemiology
-- Notes: Shows Data Science, Colab/Jupyter Notebook, Visualization (Plotly)
+Concepts: Data Science, Data Engineering, Visualization
-- [link]

 ## AI4MED experiments
-At least for modern AI, my biggest conceptual and learning breakthroughs have always started with Andrew Ng his original MOOC platform content on Coursera and the deeplearning.ai community.
-Most recently, the #AI4MED course was the first certification that merged both an opportunity both learn and apply to what I was actually focused on at work.
+My biggest conceptual and learning breakthroughs have always started with Andrew Ng's MOOC early works, courses and evangelism.
+The are many other popular MOOC variants, courses and reference but for reason I always anchor Andrew Ng, Coursera, deeplearning.ai.
+I am completed many of the certifications but my favorite project was part of #AI4MED track.

-- Concepts:  Radiology, Imaging
+Concepts:  Radiology, Imaging, Visualization, GradCAM
-- Notes: Shows heat map overlay for image classification.
-Extend this for an ML pipeline.
-- [link]

-## Halamka NLP
+## Halamka NLP experiments
-I spend a lot of time in U.S. Healthcare especially within Digital Health sector and I follow John Halamka, MD very closely.
-His work at both Beth Israel Deaconess Medical Center and now Mayo Clinic demonstrates amazing medical and technology leadership.

-I started to create a data engineering pipeline to practice data science methods and continue to evolve it as much as possible to align with recent AI, ML and NLP trends.

-- Concepts:  NLP, ML, Data Engineering
-- Notes: Shows AI, ML and NLP
-- [link]
+I really respect John Halamka, MD as a Digital Health thought leader, clinician and family man.
+I have been reading his blog since he started to blog and actually spent time analyzing his blog from a Data Science, Data Engineering and NLP perspective.

+Concepts:  AI, ML, NLP, Sentiment analysis, Text classification

 ## Cancer staging API
-This project was an early proof of concept (POC) representative of how cancer staging works with North America cancer ecosystem and since has evolved within HIT standards community.
+This project was an early proof of concept (POC) that led to future HIT standard within cancer reporting within North America

-- Concepts:  Cancer, Cancer staging, APIs
+Concepts:  Cancer, Cancer staging, APIs, Functional Thinking, Domain specific languages (DSLs)
-- Notes: Shows Functional Thinking, FP, DSLs
-- [link]